lambdaschoolcoursework/build-a-web-api-sprint-challenge/readme.md

 **What can an API return to help clients know if a request was successful?**

-The API can return different status codes that mean different things.
+The API can return a status code of 200 or similar for different meanings.

 **How can we partition our application?**